SchulzLab/TEPIC/README.md

 * -v p-value cut off used to determine a cut off to derive a binary score for TF binding (default 0.05).
 * -i minutes that should be spend at most per chromosome to find matching random regions (default 3).
 * -j Flag indicating that the reference genome contains a chr prefix.
+* -t Flag indicating that the annotation should be based on transcripts, not on genes.

 ## Output
 Depending on the used arguments, TEPIC produces files containing: